oliverbebber/brewery-final-cli/README.md

 Brewery-final-cli is my first project while in Flatiron School's Software Engineering cohort.
 This CLI will to search for breweries by state and obtain details for each.

+Clone this repo then run the program by using 'ruby bin/start' in your terminal.

 ## API Reference

 [Open Brewery DB](https://www.openbrewerydb.org/)